Japan government could run out of money by end-Nov - finance minister

 The bill cleared the lower house last month, but it has been blocked in the opposition-controlled upper chamber.

-The upper house passed a censure motion against Noda last month, piling more pressure on him to make good on his promise for a general election.
+The upper house passed a censure motion against Prime Minister Yoshihiko Noda last month, piling more pressure on him to make good on his promise for a general election.

 Under the contingency plan for delayed spending, government bond redemptions and interest payments on outstanding debt will be made in full using reserves set aside specifically for that purpose, finance ministry officials said.